-Who is responsible if someone is injured by a firework at a party?
-Are there restrictions on when you can have a bonfire?
-And what can you do if your neighbour’s bonfire or fireworks display cause damage to your property?
+Who is responsible if someone gets injured by a firework at a party?
+Are there restrictions as to when you can have a bonfire?
+And what can you do if your neighbour’s bonfire causes damage to your property?

-David Newman, Legal Adviser, DAS Law is here to shed light on the laws surrounding Bonfire Night and private firework displays.
+Lauren Woolf, Legal Adviser at DAS Law, is here to shed light on the laws surrounding Bonfire Night and private firework displays.

 What fireworks can be let off?